plasmapper/eltochpribor-rrg-labview/README.md

 [Modbus Client Library](https://github.com/plasmapper/modbus-client-labview)

 ## Extra
-[GCF Calculator](https://github.com/plasmapper/gcf-calculator-labview) library can be used to calculate actual flow rate when using gas/mixture other than calibrated.
+[GCF Calculator Library](https://github.com/plasmapper/gcf-calculator-labview) can be used to calculate actual flow rate when using gas/mixture other than calibrated.

 ## Examples
 ### Eltochpribor RRG.vi